Born 1985, I was introduced to Greenwood Working in 2013 while travelling around the UK.

 Meeting some of the best craftsmen and learning from them, really made me want to take my skills and approach to the craft to the next level and making it my full time occupation.

-now (aug' 16) i have finished converting a self build van that will be my home and workspace, and hopefully will allow me to take my travelling and exploring to the next level. ( up to date photos and daily work can be seen on my instagram account)
+2016 I have finished converting a self build van that will be my home and workspace, which hopefully allowed me to take my travelling and exploring more about being a full time craftsman.

-I feel like teaching and sharing the skills is my real aim and pleasure- passing to others skills and tools to make with their own hands the things they need while experiencing and understanding the effort, thought and depths that can be found even in the most common and simple object in our life- a spoon.
+I feel like teaching and sharing the skills is a major part of my work - passing to others skills and tools to make with their own hands the things they need while experiencing and understanding the effort, thought and depths that can be found even in the most common and simple object in our life- a spoon.